 Meditation Times: We classify meditation as being any time we purposely distract our mind from its habitual auto-pilot mode of thinking.
 Generally, we have about 12-15 minutes of focused meditation time before the mind begins placing extra importance on trying to evaluate our surroundings, making it more difficult when we try to push it for longer periods.
 So for best results, longer meditation periods can be made much more effective by splitting them into 12-15 minute segments and stretching, moving, and looking around for a minute or two between segments.

 Difficulty Breathing: Some people may find breathing difficult or uncomfortable when paying attention to it.
 This appears to occur more commonly with asthmatics but has occasionally been reported by others as well.
 All meditators who will be asked to focus on their breathing as part of their meditation should be made aware of this possibility beforehand with instructions to stop immediately and tell their instructor/meditation guide.

 Misleading Experiences: Some meditation techniques include trying not to think in order to mentally slow down.
 It’s possible when using these techniques to begin shutting down the normal mental functioning of interpreting then reacting to our interpretations, which causes us to experience altered mental states.
 It’s important that meditators be made aware of this to avoid getting caught up in these deceptive drug-like induced experiences which can appear to be quite “real”.
 These experiences aren’t what’s important here, just a side-effect.
 What we’re concerned with is being aware of the mental processes, or lack of them, during these times in order to better understand them.

 Altered states of consciousness can also occur when sitting in the same meditation position for long periods.
-Within 30 minutes blood begins to pool in the feet and seat decreasing the amount of blood flowing through the brain which can lead to deceptive meditation experiences.
+Within 30 minutes blood begins to pool in the feet and seat decreasing the amount of blood flowing through the brain which can lead to light-headedness and even deceptive meditation experiences.
 This period can be even shorter for people with a variety of cardiovascular health issues, or when sitting in posters that can further restrict blood flow.

 - Overview: How the Mind works during Meditation